BryanBecerril/BryanBecerril/README.md

 - 👋 Hi, I’m @BryanBecerril
 - 👀 I’m interested in "mis clases"
-- 🌱 I’m currently learning "principios de programación"
+- 🌱 I’m currently learning "programación orientada a objetos"
 - 💞️ I’m looking to collaborate on "idk"
 - 📫 How to reach me "don´t.
-And if you do, call me."
+But if you do, call me."
 - 😄 Pronouns: "Sí"
 - ⚡ Fun fact: "saquense el fortnait"